Poltergeist (film series)

 Ed: Michael Kahn

 JoBeth Williams (Diane Freeling), Craig T. Nelson (Steven Freeling), Beatrice Straight (Dr. Lesh), Dominique Dunne (Dana Freeling), Oliver Robbins (Robbie Freeling), Heather O'Rourke (Carol Anne Freeling), Zelda Rubinstein (Tangina Barrons)

 Tobe Hooper may be the credited director, but suspicions that producer Steven Spielberg had more than his two cents of input are justified.
-Even so, it remains one of the scariest haunted house movies of recent times, with excellent special effects for its age.
+Even so, it remains one of the scariest haunted house movies of the post-1980's, with some rather excellent special effects for its time.

 POLTERGEIST II: THE OTHER SIDE (15)

 MGM/United Artists (Freddie Fields)

 Ed: Thom Noble, Bud Smith & M. Scott Smith

 Mus: Jerry Goldsmith